rw-a/externals-predictor/README.md

 ## Disclaimer
 - This service is provided “as is” and takes no liability for damages arising out of its use.
-- QCAA neither endorses or has any involvement in any material appearing on this website.
+- QCAA neither endorses nor has any involvement in any material appearing on this website.
 - Prediction relies on extrapolation and is based only on historical data, so use at your own risk.

 ## Usage